Your Academic Liaison Librarian can help you create and edit your online reading lists. Contact them for:

 3. Use the Bookmark Browser Extension to save information about the article to 'My Bookmarks'

-In your online reading list, use the Action Bar to navigate to the section of the list where you'd like the book to appear.
+If you haven't already added the book to your list as part of the bookmarking process you can add it later.
+Go to your online reading list, hover over the list until the the Action Bar is in the correct place where you'd like the book to appear.
 Click 'Add Resource' and either select the book from your recent bookmarks, or use the search box to find a bookmarked item.

 5. Add an Importance

 Select Essential, Recommended or Further reading from the dropdown list next to your newly-added resource.
-This will help the Library to purchase enough copies of the book.
+This will help students prioritise their reading and enable the Library to purchase enough copies of the book.

-In your online reading list, use the Action Bar to navigate to the section of the list where you'd like the book to appear.
-Click 'Add Resource'
+1. In your online Reading List navigate to the section of the list you want to add the book to.

 2. Search for the book in the 'Add Resource' pop-up